mhinsch/gleria_simple/README.md

-# JuliaABMtemplate

-A very simple standalone ABM example in Julia that can be used as a starting point for a new ABM implementation.
+A very simple model of space colonisation.

 ## Overview